All pools with a depth of 400mm or more that are used for swimming, wading, paddling or bathing need some form of fence or barrier.

 A building consent is required before installing a pool and when adding or altering a fence around a pool.

-All private swimming pools and spa pools must be fenced unless
+All private swimming pools and spa pools must be fenced, unless see our Q&As

 Applying for a consent

-- certificate of title.
-If you don't have one, Council can provide it for a fee of $20
+Certificate of title.
+If you don't have one, a further fee of $20 is required.

 For rural areas - show location of septic tank and effluent lines

-- specifications - details of compliance with Fencing of Swimming Pools Act 1987
+Specifications - details of compliance with Building (Pools) Amendment Act 2016.

-The fence must be made of durable materials and constructed to prevent children under the age of 6 years from gaining access to the pool.
+The fence must be made of durable materials and constructed to prevent children under the age of 5-years from gaining access to the pool.

-- The top of the fence must be at least 1200mm (1.2 metres) above the ground at all points measured from the ground level outside the immediate pool area.
+The top of the fence must be at least 1200mm (1.2m) above the ground at all points measured from the ground level outside the immediate pool area.

 Gate and door requirements

-If for any reason the gate is left unlatched, it will not open if a young child leans against it.
+Gates open away from the pool so that if the gate is is left unlatched, it will not open if a young child leans against it.
 It's more difficult for young children, especially those unsteady on their feet, to open a gate or door if they have to pull against it.

 Pools in urban areas must drain to the sewer via a gully trap and not to a stormwater drain.
 This is to prevent pool chemicals contaminating the environment.

 Pools in a rural areas can be drained into either a soak pit or to land.
-Pool water should not be discharged directly into streams or rivers.
+Pool water should not be discharged directly into streams or rivers or a septic tank system.

 The location of the existing septic system must be shown on swimming pool consent applications for rural properties.
 This is to ensure the septic system will not be near the pool or affected by backwash disposal.